IN-DEPTH GUIDE TO GORILLA TREKKING IN UGANDA

 – It’s home to the planet’s largest percentage of mountain gorillas.

-– It’s widely regarded as a safer and more developed destination for travelers than DRC — making it a better choice for me as a solo female traveler.
-(For advice on how to stay safe while traveling alone check out my post: My 10 Best Tips For Solo Travelers).
+– It’s widely regarded as a safer and more developed destination for travelers than the DRC, making it a better choice for me as a solo female traveler (for advice on how to stay safe while traveling alone check out my post My 10 Best Tips For Solo Travelers).
 Update: As of June 2018, tourism to Virunga National Park in the DRC is shut down until further notice due to violence in the region.

-With that said, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking destinations – as I’ve also heard great things about both.
-For me, Uganda just happened to be the right choice for my needs and wants as a traveler at the time.
-(For more reasons to visit Uganda check out my post: 8 Must-Do Wild Experiences in Uganda.)
+That said, however, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking destinations as I’ve also heard great things about both.
+For me, Uganda just worked out to be the right choice for me as a traveler at the time.

-Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as critically endangered on the ICUN Red List of Threatened Species, and it’s estimated that less than 1000 of them remain in the wild.
-(The last official census, conducted in 2011, confirmed just 880 individuals.)
+Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as endangered on the ICUN Red List of Threatened Species with just over 1000 estimated to remain in the wild.

 Today, they exist in just two isolated populations: the Virunga Population and the Bwindi Population.

 In early 2018, researchers confirmed that approximately 600+ mountain gorillas now make up the Virunga Population.
 This population of mountain gorillas can be found in central Africa’s volcanic mountain range (also known as the Virunga Massif), which stretches across DRC, Rwanda, and Uganda.
 Uganda’s portion of this population resides in the country’s southern Mgahinga Gorilla National Park.

 HOW MUCH DOES GORILLA TREKKING COST?

 For those who may not already know, GORILLA TREKKING IS EXPENSIVE.